-The words "or by reason of the lack of marketability of the interest" are new in this version.
-Simply stated, the objectives of the proposed new section 2031(e) are to attribute control among family members and to presume control from majority ownership, without exception, apparently not even an exception for an active trade or business.
+Simply stated, the objectives of the proposed new section 2705(a) are to attribute control among family members and to presume control from majority ownership, without exception, apparently not even an exception for an active trade or business.
 Both objectives will undoubtedly be viewed as unrealistic in many contexts, especially in the context of an active trade or business.
+The inclusion of the phrases "by reason of the lack of marketability of the interest" and "for any other reason" in describing the discounts that would be disallowed are apparently broad enough to deny even discounts that would otherwise be applied to a transfer of 100 percent of the entity or of the assets (including a business) held by the entity.